-We've been driving jet boats for 40 and 30 years respectively and running Venture Jet for over 13 years so you'll probably have worked out that it's something we rather enjoy 🙂 .
+We've been driving jet boats for 40 and 30 years respectively and this is our 15th season running Venture Jet so you'll probably have worked out that it's something we rather enjoy 🙂 .
 Running a small business inevitably has its challenges but they are far outweighed by the freedom of running your own business.
-We enjoy the fact that 'the buck stops here' - we find it liberating because we can do our best at every point in the business to make things right for people.
+'The buck stops here' means we can do our best at every point in the business to make things right for people.

-Aluminium is tremendously versatile, as seen in Atlantic Eagle's change to Brandaris II, from open RIB (like Shearwater) to a RIB with winch and wheelhouse.
+Aluminium is tremendously versatile, as seen in Atlantic Eagle's change to Brandaris II, from open RIB (see below left) like Shearwater to a RIB with winch and wheelhouse (see below right).

-Shearwater's shiny new engine was put in at the end of the 2015 season and with just one full season's hours on the clock she's just getting nicely run in and you shouldn't be needing to replace that any time soon.
+Shearwater's shiny new engine was put in at the end of the 2015 season and with just two seasons' hours on the clock she's just getting nicely run in and you shouldn't be needing to replace that any time soon.
 She was pretty quick with the first engine but with the new one and a change in jet intake grill she's going better than ever.
 She's always been extremely economical on fuel for her size and the new engine and intake grill have improved that further.
-She also has a nice useful lot of spares so that you can change things before they need it.
+She also has a useful set of spares so that you can change things before they need it.